Runpython-IntroProgramming/Final-Project/design.md

 Then it creates a class "Icon" which will later have subclasses.
 Icon's init function has the arguments: self, asset, position, and prop.
 The init function includes setting several variable to their default values, calling the class' default init function via super().__init__ , and setting its center to its graphical center (0.5,0.5).
 Next, it sets a condition based on an argument defined when creating a sprite: "prop" standing for property (of the sprite).
 When this is true, the program will consider it what I call an icon (lowercase, not to be confused with "Icon").
 For only the icons where prop is marked as true, the init function says for the program to listen for the mouse-event "mousedown".
+If prop == False, however, the corresponding sound will be played thru the speakers.
 The "mousedown" event has a number of steps.
 It starts by saying that the variable stage is global before calculating the length of the list 'clkun'.
 Two of the variables the program uses are stage and 'self.ct'. stage defines which stage of the program the program is in, so it starts in stage 1. ct (or self.ct) counts how many times the mouse has been clicked.
 Then, if stage==1, it checks for whether ct is an even or odd number.
 If ct is odd -- calculated by "if (self.ct)%2 == 1", then it calculates the absolute value of the differnce between first the x, and then the y; of the mouse and the given sprite.
 It uses the variables self.b and self.c to calculate whether the mouse is close to the sprite in first the x and then the y directions.
 If both "b" and "c" are equal to 2 (ie the mouse is within 40 pixels of the sprite in both directions), it records the coordinates of the mouse and the subclass of the sprite: type(self), in the list clkun.